Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter

+For each GCM scenario, we generated the emission and transmission spectra and compared them against the observations, which enabled us to place stronger constraints on the cloud properties of the planet.
+The $\chi^2_{\rm red}$ was calculated for each model comparing the transmission and emission spectra with the observations.
+The chi-square was used to rule out the models that are not able to fit the observations.

-10 $\mu$m Na$_2$S clouds provide a good match for the emission and transmission, with a caveat that the CH$_4$ is over-predicted and CO$_2$ is under-predicted in transmission.
+We note that 10 $\mu$m Na$_2$S clouds provide a good match for emission and transmission, as it is similar to the cloudless case (Section \ref{section: cloudless}).
 As seen in Fig. \ref{fig:pclds} and discussed in Section \ref{subsection: spatial cloud distribution}, 10 $\mu$m Na$_2$S clouds tend to concentrate at pressures of 0.1 bar and near the poles, making them both invisible to the spectra and having a weak impact on the radiative transfer.
 Whereas, the models with 0.1, 1, and 5 $\mu$m Na$_2$S clouds are all ruled out by the data; this is mainly due to their effect on the dayside thermal profile.
 Indeed, the presence of 0.1 $\mu$m clouds leads to a strong thermal inversion on the dayside atmosphere, leading to emission features rather than absorption, which is incompatible with the observations.
 For the 1 and 5 $\mu$m cases, the dayside thermal profile is not inverted; however, the greenhouse effect of the clouds on the nightside atmosphere leads to a hotter and more isothermal dayside.